 - The ball is considered out of play if: - o If the ball goes over the sideline (touch line), or if it hits the bleachers, goes into stands (stages), into player's benches, off a parent, or any other amenity considered by both coaches to be "Out-of-Play" the game is restarted by: - A Kick-In or Dribble-In (considered an INDIRECT Free Kick ~ means that the ball must be passed before scoring a goal) taken from the point where the ball went out of play over the touch line (visible or imaginary) by the team that did not touch the ball last.
-The player can also choose to Dribble-In (see Law 9) the ball from the point where the ball went out of play over the touch line.
-The ball is in play as soon as it passes the touch line. - o If the ball goes over the goal line anywhere outside the goals area, depending on which team has touched the ball last, the game will be restarted with one of the following two scenarios: - A Goal Kick (considered a DIRECT- Free Kick) if the attacking team was the last team to touch the ball, taken within 2-3 yards from the goal line anywhere across the width of play at the nearest point it went out of play (or it can be taken from the crease line).
+The player can also choose to Dribble-In (see Law 11) the ball from the point where the ball went out of play over the touch line.
+The ball is in play as soon as it passes the touch line. - A Throw-In (considered a method of restarting the play) taken from the point where the ball went out of play over the touch line (see Law 11). - o If the ball goes over the goal line anywhere outside the goals area, depending on which team has touched the ball last, the game will be restarted with one of the following two scenarios: - A Goal Kick (considered a DIRECT- Free Kick) if the attacking team was the last team to touch the ball, taken within 2-3 yards from the goal line anywhere across the width of play at the nearest point it went out of play (or it can be taken from the crease line).
 The defending team must retreat to the half-way line only on goal kicks.
 The team may re-enter the opponent's half once the ball has left the penalty area of the defending team. - A Corner Kick or Dribble-In (considered a DIRECT- Free Kick) if the defending team was the last one to touch the ball, taken from the corner of the field (intersection of goal line with touch line) on the side the field the ball went out of play.
 Opponents must be at least 4 yards away from the ball on all the above unless otherwise stated.

-LAW #9 - KICK-IN/DRIBBLE-IN, GOAL KICK AND CORNER KICK
+LAW #9 - KICK-IN, THROW-IN, GOAL KICK AND CORNER KICK